 Learn something new every day

-APAP is not an anti-inflammatory agent, however, so this preparation is usually not given for injuries that involve substantial swelling and edema, like sprains and arthritis, for example.
+APAP is not an anti-inflammatory agent, however, so this preparation is usually not given for injuries that involve substantial swelling and edema, like sprains and arthritis.
 APAP is gentle on the digestive system, in comparison to other analgesics which are significantly disruptive and irritating, and can be used by patients with digestive tract disease or ulcers of the stomach.
-APAP is toxic to the liver at moderate doses, however, and its use should be closely monitored by a physician or pharmacist — particularly in patients who regularly consume alcohol or who are also taking other liver-related drugs.
+It is toxic to the liver at moderate doses, however, and its use should be closely monitored by a physician or pharmacist — particularly in patients who regularly consume alcohol or who are also taking other liver-related drugs.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!